phpseclib

 (again, the password is optional)

-All successfully loaded keys are an instance of phpseclib3\Crypt\Common\AsymmetricKey.
+All successfully loaded keys are an instance of phpseclib3\Crypt\Common\AsymmetricKey

-The format of a successfully loaded key can be determined by looking at $key->getLoadedFormat().
+.
 This will return a string.
 Note that keys embedded within X.509 certificates will not identify themselves as X.509 - rather, they'll identify themselves as PKCS8, due to various technical reasons.

 [1] When an X.509 key is loaded no validation is performed.
 A public key will be returned even if the certificate is expired and even if the signature is invalid.
 The best way to get the public key in an X.509 cert is to use the explicit X.509 functionality that phpseclib provides but PublicKeyLoader does work, as well, albeit suboptimally.